Cars

 magazine shot of Ian in full

-tartan on the car, and Fred Skinner on the outside, Ian
+tartan on his car, Ian

 #267 does